 10Svalbard Global Seed Vault

-For building the ultimate insurance policy for the world’s food supply
+Building the ultimate insurance policy for the world’s food supply

-There’s a reason they call it the doomsday vault.
 Buried deep inside an Arctic mountain in Norway, the Svalbard Global Seed Vault was built to safeguard the world’s food inventory, no matter what Mother Nature or other forces throw at it.
 Earthquakes, war, floods, even the dreaded malfunctioning freezer.
 It doesn’t matter.
 Funded by the government of Norway, the US$9 million project was specifically designed to provide safe haven for nearly 1 million seed samples considered essential for human civilization.

 “It’s an important insurance policy if things go wrong around the world—and they do,” says Marie Haga, executive director, Crop Trust, which curates and controls the vault along with the Nordic Genetic Resource Centre.
 “Crop diversity is too important to be left to uncertainty.”